 Pros and Cons of Django Over Other Frameworks

 At the same time, Django empowers programmers to compose web applications as required by fluctuating business requirements.
-Also, Django, as other web frameworks, has its own advantages and disadvantages.
-The web developers must comprehend the major advantages and disadvantages of Django to pick the correct Python web framework.
+Also, Django, like other web frameworks, has its advantages and disadvantages.
+The web developers must comprehend the major advantages and disadvantages of Django to pick the correct Python web frameworks.

 Major Advantages of Django:

 - Easy to Understand: Django is one of the web frameworks which are written in the Python language.
 Hence, it becomes simpler for developers to develop web applications with clean, readable, and maintainable code by taking advantage of the syntax rules of Python.
 Also, the developers can easily diminish the development time by building custom web applications without writing extra code.

 - Supports MVC Programming Paradigm: Django, like other modern web frameworks, supports the model-view-controller (MVC) design rule.
 The MVC programming paradigm enables developers to keep a web application's UI and business logic layers separated.
 The approach further helps developers to simplify and speed up the development of large web applications by separating their UI and business logic layers.
 Django additionally enables developers to reuse the same business logic across multiple projects.

 - Compatible with Major Operating Systems: These days, users access web applications on different devices and platforms.
 Django enhances the accessibility of web applications by supporting major operating systems like Windows, Linux, and macOS.
 In the meantime, the ORM system given by Django makes it easier for developers to work with several widely used databases.
 They can even use the ORM system to perform regular database activities and migrate from one database to another without writing additional code.